mkner/robo-time/docs/test.rst

 | Short command line functions to quickly
 | check on and compare formatting of all clocks
+|

 - Clock (UptimeClock)
 - WorldClock
 - SystemClock

+Access the functions by importing them as

+from robotime.test import *

 Three clocks are already instantiated in the module: